RACV Logo

 Day 6: Drysdale Station

-Drysdale River Station is an oasis in the outback.
-This million-acre, family owned and operated cattle station runs approximately 10,000 head of cattle and lies in the North Kimberley on the Gibb River Road.
-Hanging out in the true-blue Australian outback means you have all the magical scenery and feeling of isolation perfect for switching off.
-When you arrive, you might wish to explore the nearby surroundings or sit back and enjoy a cold drink in the beer garden, warm yourself around the log fire in the cool night air.
+This morning, travel to Drysdale River Station.
+This family owned and operated cattle station has approximately 10,000 cattle on their million-acre property.
+When you arrive, take some time to explore the nearby surroundings at your own pace or maybe sit back and enjoy a cold drink in the beer garden and warm yourself around the log fire in the cool night air.

 Day 13: China Wall / Fitzroy Crossing